fizzix137/GUI-Generator/README.md

 # GUI-Generator
-Python program to create simple GUI with numeric inputs
+Python program to create a simple GUI with numeric inputs

 Enter labels and variable names for the quantities for input and also for an output variable.
 A python program will be generated